cidetec-energy-storage/cideMOD/docs/source/modeling.rst

 The different variables in the models are defined only in some of the domains.
 Considering the models included the variables are defined in the following domains:

-- Electrochemical model:
+* Electrochemical model:
-  Electrolyte potential and concentration :math:`\phi_e\, c_e` are defined in the electrodes and the separator.
-Solid phase potential :math:` \phi_s ` is defined only at the electrodes.
+   Electrolyte potential and concentration (:math:`\phi_e` and :math:`c_e`) are defined in the electrodes and the separator.
+Solid phase potential (:math:`\phi_s`) is defined only at the electrodes.
 At the current collectors there is also a solid phase potential but due to the disparity of conductivity scales, another variable is created :math:`\phi_{s,cc}`, and continuity is imposed at the interface between electrode and current collectors with a lagrange multiplier.
-  Particle concentration :math:`c_s`\ and intercalation current density :math:`j_i` are also defined as variables but only at their corresponding electrode.
+   Particle concentration (:math:`c_s`\) and intercalation current density (:math:`j_i`) are also defined as variables but only at their corresponding electrode.
 This means that each electrode has many of these variables as active materials.
-- Thermal model:
+* Thermal model:
    In isothermal simulations (solve\_thermal=False) the temperature is set as a constant value over the domain.
 Otherwise, temperature is a scalar function defined in all of the domains.
 Heat sources considered are ohmic, polarization and reaction heat sources.
-- Degradation models:
+* Degradation models:
    At the moment only SEI growth is implemented, but in future versions other degradation mechanisms will be included.

+  * SEI growth model:
      The anode SEI model implemented is based on :cite:t:`Safari2009` and it assumes that the electrolyte solvent concentration (primarily EC and DMC) is the limiting factor for SEI growth.
+     Therefore solvent transport across the SEI is solved with an spectral method using Laplace polynomials.

 Pseudo-dimension
 -----------------